UKCloud/documentation/articles/azure/azs-how-configure-vnet-peering.md

 > [!NOTE]
 > Transitive peering is not supported between the spoke networks.
 In the above configuration, you must directly peer VNet-B to VNet-C to allow connectivity between them.

+## Feedback

+If you find a problem with this article, click **Improve this Doc** to make the change yourself or raise an [issue](https://github.com/UKCloud/documentation/issues) in GitHub.
+If you have an idea for how we could improve any of our services, send an email to <feedback@ukcloud.com>.